PRO100KatYT/RovioActivationScript/readme.md

 - Go to Bad Piggies and input any code into the activation window and confirm it.

-- Now your Bad Piggies PC copy should be activated.
+- Your Bad Piggies PC copy should be activated.
+You can now close Fiddler and play the game!
 ---

 ### I have a question!